Ecology of Identity

 Educators might use this chart to encourage students to explore their own identities.
 It can be particularly useful to help reveal the way migration impacts identity.

-You might also use the chart focus reflection on a character in a short story, novel, historical event, or a social situation by asking students to create a chart for the individuals, characters, or situation they are studying.
+You might also use the chart to focus reflection on a character in a short story, novel, historical event, or social situation by asking students to create a chart for the individuals, characters, or situations they are studying.

 Ecological Identity Map